baruchel/baruchel.github.io/_posts/2017-11-16-Python-Obfuscation-01.md

 type("MyClass", (object,), {})
 ~~~

-yielding a kind of empty class and methods can be added to it with:
+yielding a kind of empty class.
+New methods can be added to it with:

 ~~~python
 Evil = (